Jimmy-Sudoku/GA-Projects/05 Capstone Project - Crypto Fraud Detection/README.md

 3. Most of the fraud cases occurs uses famous crypto names to mislead people
 4. 22% of the transactions are fraud.

 With these findings, it is recommended to blacklist token names that uses famous crypto names and use the model to detect fraud transactions.
+Check out the [dashboard](https://public.tableau.com/app/profile/jimmy5898/viz/CryptoEthFraudDashboard/CryptoEthFraudTransactionVisualisations) for more information.

 ---